Gastric Banding Surgery Guide

-Gastric Banding Surgery was once a popular weight loss surgery option but has fallen to be rarely performed in both the United States and Mexico.
+Gastric Banding (Lap-Band) in Mexico, was once a popular weight loss surgery option but has fallen to be rarely performed in both the United States and Mexico.
 Reading this article on gastric banding will help educate individuals on undergoing gastric banding in Mexico.
 If you want more information please contact our helpful staff by filling out the form to the right.

 Gastric banding surgery, known colloquially under the medical brand names Lap-Band System and REALIZE System, works by using restrictive techniques to induce weight loss.
 Gastric banding surgery works by using a medical implant (the band), that wraps around the upper portion of the stomach to reduce stomach capacity.